Re-imagining Economics Instruction with genAI

 ## About the presentation

-By the time I delivered this presentation the attitude was still very mixed on campus, but still leaning away from accepting any use of genAI in teaching.
+By the time I delivered this presentation, the attitude was still very mixed on campus, but still leaning away from accepting the use of genAI in teaching.
 I decided to begin the presentation by being transparent about where I stood and what I hoped to communicate in the session.
 I broke the presentation into sections and delivered the following:

 1. Foundation: genAI and pedagogy — what we should do, what AI literacy is, and what AI can do in teaching and research

-2. Relationship and communication with genAI — outline how to effectively engage with genAI; include a demonstration of working an economics problem with a selected AI agent in ChatGPT (plus).
+2. Relationship and communication with genAI — outline how to effectively engage with genAI; include a demonstration of working an economics problem with a selected AI agent within a paid ChatGPT account.

-3. Activity and discussion with genAI — demonstrated working with real-world economics problems identified from the International Monetary Fund (IMF); **demonstration from Juan Klopper on using genAI in teaching mathematics**.
+3. Activity and discussion with genAI — demonstrated work with real-world economics problems identified by the International Monetary Fund (IMF); **demonstration from Juan Klopper on using genAI in teaching mathematics**.

 ## Slide deck